Stable v3.13.0

 Why use VARS?

-Without VARS, variable types are inferred from the name (variables ending in _UUID get a UUID; everything else gets a string).
-VARS lets you be explicit — it is the only way to generate an integer-typed variable that encodes as a JSON number (not a quoted string) in payload files and HTTP responses.
-Constraints let you control the shape of generated values so the service's validation logic is exercised realistically.
+Without VARS, variable types are inferred from the variable name (a variable ending in _UUID gets a UUID; everything else gets a string).
+VARS lets you be explicit — in particular, it is the only way to generate an integer-typed variable that encodes as a JSON number (not a quoted string) in payload files and HTTP responses.

 Resolution order